markorankovic/Roll-Through/README.md

 To navigate through the levels, swipe through the main menu with two fingers (trackpad or screen if on iOS).
 To get to main menu from the game, tap the screen or press escape to get an option to return to main menu.

 #Instructions for playing
 During the game, wait for the ball to be in resting position.
 Drag the ball to reveal its power, which is a glowing red line that goes around the ball and when ready to shoot release the finger.
 For moving objects, find blocks that filled in blue and drag them.
-To rotate, drag the block and move in a circle with two fingers.
+To rotate, drag the block and move left or right with two fingers or press and hold the R key and move left or right whilst dragging the block on macOS.